Coronavirus crisis: Amid cautious optimism, San Bernardino County officials to announce plan to reopen parks

 "We are making sure that staff are out there," she said, "so that they know how to use the equipment also effectively."

-County officials are expected to soon announce a plan to reopen some public spaces this weekend.
+County officials are expected to soon announce a plan to reopen some public spaces -- including parks, trails, golf courses and recreation areas -- this weekend.

+"It's a lot of obvious things that we think are hopefully common sense for people," said Curt Hagman, chairman of the county Board of Supervisors.
+"We're not opening up the jungle gym for the kids to go bounce on, because that's a lot of touching.

+"It's going to be basically where you can walk, where you can run, where you can enjoy the outdoors and be safe-distanced from some other people."